 To play or not to play; that is the question.
 Should we resist children’s pleas for permission, or let them face the risks of growing up into adults?
 Well, there's no choice really, is there?
-If every parent in the world had their way, all children would be placed inside child-sized egg cartons, safe from the dangers of every day life.
+If every parent in the world had their way, all children would be placed inside child-sized egg cartons, safe from the dangers of everyday life.
 But kids will be kids…

 Sometimes a fracture has little external evidence aside from a bruise (contusion) and significant pain.
-Having fractured a clavicle (shoulder) and a metatarsal (foot), the pain most assuredly is immense, and it requires an x-ray for diagnosis, which can be provided at an UCC.
+Having fractured a clavicle (shoulder) and a metatarsal (foot), the pain most assuredly is immense, and it requires an x-ray for diagnosis, which can be provided at a UCC.
 Slings, casts, and other assistive devices are also available at your UCC.

 Compound fractures are horrifying to look at because a broken bone may be poking through the skin or the limb may be bent in an unusual fashion.
-Clearly this needs the attention of an Emergency Room.
+Clearly, this needs the attention of an Emergency Room.

 Strains & Sprains

 Related, but different, these are both stretching or tearing injuries.
 A strain occurs when you stretch or tear a muscle or tendon.
-The tendon is fibrous cord that connects your muscles to your bones.
-These injuries occur when you exceed the limits of your body, for example weight lifters, or when doing hurdles at a track & field event.
+The tendon is a fibrous cord that connects your muscles to your bones.
+These injuries occur when you exceed the limits of your body, for example, weight lifters, or when doing hurdles at a track & field event.

 Sprains occur when ligaments are stretched or torn.
 These small bands of tough fibrous tissue hold two bones in a joint in relation to each other so that the joints don't come apart or move in inappropriate directions.
 If you walk on uneven ground, your ankle may turn too far causing a sprain.